-Although it’s a useful feature, it might not be something for everyone.
-Thankfully, if you don’t to have tabs in apps, Windows 10 includes an option to disable it in the Settings app.
+Although Sets a useful feature, it might not be something for everyone.
+If you don’t to have tabs in apps, Windows 10 includes an option to disable it in the Settings app.

 In this guide, we’ll learn the steps to disable Sets (tabs for apps and websites) on Windows 10.

 How to disable Sets using Settings on Windows 10

-If you don’t find tabs in apps a useful feature, you can disable the experience using the settings, but this only on Windows 10 build 17661 or earlier.
+If you don’t find Sets a useful feature, you can disable the experience using the settings, but this only on Windows 10 build 17661 or earlier.

 Click on System.

 Click on Multitasking.

 Under “Tabs in apps,” clear the Allow new tabs to be created in my windows option.